Cyrano71/Hackathon-XRPL-052024/Readme.md

 3. Mint the NFT

+We use the memos as a storage for the metadata

-- include in the memo data the list of txns
+- include in the memo field the list of txns
 - run the command
 ```console
 npm run mint_nfts